VanPlex Plexperts · BC Multiplex Architect

 6162 Granville St, Vancouver

-SSMUH approval — converting a single-family residential lot into six residential units through expansion of the existing home plus a laneway home.
-Received city approval February 2026.
+A 1920s single-family lot turned into six residential units by expanding the existing home and adding a laneway home.
+The City of Vancouver approved it in February 2026.

 Frequently asked questions

-Can DAE handle the rezoning side of a multiplex?
+Can DAE handle the rezoning and permit side of a multiplex?

 Other architects